Aniceto Arce: Return and the elections of 1884

 Eventually, Arce's name was cleared and he was allowed to return to the country.
-He promptly entered his name as Conservative Party candidate in the 1884 general elections, the first under the new Constoitution and since 1873.
+He promptly entered his name as Conservative Party candidate in the 1884 general elections, the first under the new Constitution and since 1873.
 Arce was widely expected to win too, but very narrowly lost to the "dark-horse" candidate Gregorio Pacheco, a man even wealthier than Arce and the country's chief philanthropist, who ran on a platform of apolitical "efficient administration."
 Being privileged silver miners from the South who shared a conservative, pro-business philosophy, the two reached an understanding, with Pacheco agreeing to become president in exchange for making Arce his vice-president and pledging himself to support the Conservative party candidate in the 1884 elections.

 President of Bolivia

 Administration

 As had been agreed upon, Pacheco supported Arce in the 1888 elections.
 It is thus that Arce, the Conservative Party caudillo, at long last became president in August 1888, at the age of 64.
-Even more so than Pacheco, Arce ruled repressively, but also consolidated many advances, including the completion of the first intra-Bolivian railway (leading from the Chilean border to Oruro) and the electrification of a number of Bolivian cities.
+Even more so than Pacheco, Arce ruled repressively.
+He initiated construction of the first intra-Bolivian railway (leading from the Chilean border to Oruro), giving Bolivia access to the sea by rail.
+He was behind the electrification of a number of Bolivian cities.
 He also promulgated a modern new set of banking and investment laws.

 Unabashedly pro-capitalist, devoted to practically unrestricted free entrepreneurship in the English tradition, and pro-insertion into the international economy under the aegis of foreign investment, he faced many pro-Liberal rebellions but somehow managed to hold on to power by the force of his assertive personality.
 He completed his term and in 1892 passed the baton to another Conservative, his understudy and vice-president Mariano Baptista.